Danybba/DHBW_TEA22/README.md

 # DHBW_TEA22
-repository with projects of our lab lessons
+repository with projects and flowcharts of our lab lessons